dooboolab-community/react-native-iap/docs/docs/migrate_to_11.0.0.md

 ## No longer available in Sk2:

-purchase promoted product.
+- Purchase promoted product.
 I haven't found the equivalent of promoted product purchase in the new SDK.

+- `transactionReceipt`,`purchaseToken` are not available on Sk2's purchases

+- `currency` is no longer available, use `localizedPrice` instead